-If several amplifiers are cascaded, the output noise $N_o$ of each becomes the input noise $T_g$ to the next stage, we can create a large equation for the total.
+If several amplifiers are cascaded, the output noise N_o of each becomes the input noise T_g to the next amplifier.
+We can create a large equation for the total.
 After removing the original input noise term, we are left with the added noise: